hablullah/go-lafzi/README.md

 # Go-Lafzi [![Go Report Card][report-badge]][report-url] [![Go Reference][doc-badge]][doc-url]

 Go-Lafzi is a Go package for searching Arabic text using its transliteration (phonetic search).
-Loosely based on research by Istiadi (2012) and multiple papers related with it.
+It is loosely based on research by Istiadi (2012) and several related papers.

-It works by using indexed trigram for approximate string matching, while the search result is ranked using [_Longest Common Sequence_][lcs] with [Myers Diff Algorithm][myers].
-For storing the indexes, it uses [SQLite][sqlite] database which brings several advantages:
+It works by using indexed trigrams for approximate string matching, with search results ranked using heuristics such as compactness and completeness.
+For storing the indexes, it uses Modernc's port of [SQLite][sqlite] database that does not rely on cgo.
+Thanks to this, we gain several advantages:

-- The indexing and lookup process is pretty fast, around 3 seconds for indexing entire Al-Quran and 90 ms per lookup.
-For more detail, checkout the code in [`sample/quran`](sample/quran).
+- Since it doesn't use cgo, it can be easily used across platforms.
-- Can be safely used concurrently.
+- It can be safely used concurrently.
+- It can be easily modified using various database editors.
+- The lookup process is fast, as SQLite is efficient at reading data.

+There is one disadvantage, though: the indexing process is somewhat slow, as Modernc's SQLite is relatively slow at writing data.
+However, this is usually acceptable since indexing is typically performed only once.

 ## Usage